-Tell your driver you want to see how people in eastern Bali live but be prepared for the driver to be surprised.
+Tell your driver you want to visit eastern Bali, and be prepared for the driver to be surprised.
 He will likely offer to take you to Monkey Jungle instead.

 This is the area around Mount Agung, the now exploding volcano – but most of this area is totally safe.
-Because so few tourists venture here you’ll likely be an attraction yourself and have the opportunity to hang out with the locals and take pictures of their lives.
+Because so few tourists venture here you’ll likely be an attraction yourself.
+This is a great opportunity to hang out with the locals and take pictures of their lives.

-It’s also a great time to take a look (and picture)of the mountain from relatively up close.
-Afterwards, stop by the Tirta Gangga Water Palace, a beautiful stop just a bit south of the mountain.
+It’s also a great time to take a look (and picture of) the mountain from relatively up close.
+Afterwards, stop by the Tirta Gangga Water Palace, a beautiful temple just a bit south of the mountain.

 Days needed: At least 3, up to 7 if you are traveling with kids

-One of the things Bali is best known for is luxury hotels.
-There is no shortage of them here, and Hard Rock Hotel Bali is no exception.
-Everything you’d expect from a five-star hotel you’ll find here – one of the largest pools on the island, beach cabanas, incredible staff and delicious food just to name a few.
+Tourists know Bali as luxury hotel central.
+There is no shortage of them in Bali, and Hard Rock Hotel Bali is no exception.
+Everything you’d expect from a five-star hotel you’ll find here: one of the largest pools on the island, beach cabanas, incredible staff and delicious food.

-But, one thing that makes Hard Rock stand out is that it offers all of that at a great value and is very family friendly.
-It’s a place many families stay in for their entire trip only to venture out for day trips around the island.
+But, there is one thing that makes Hard Rock stand out.
+Hard rock offers it all at a great value and with a family friendly vibe.
+Many families chose to stay here for their entire trip.
+And they can easily venture out for day trips around the island.

-Even if you are not staying here for the entire trip, be sure to schedule a couple of days to sip a mojito in your cabana, while enjoying the sounds of running water and the great music that is essential to the Hard Rock brand.
+Even if you are not staying here for the entire trip, be sure to schedule a couple of days to sip a mojito in your cabana.
+Enjoy the sounds of running water and the great music that is essential to the Hard Rock brand.

-Hard Rock is located in the heart of Kuta beach, which is a worthwhile destination as well.
-Stroll the streets and check out the many local shops surrounding you or walk along the beach which is great for surfers and much cleaner than Canggu.
-If you are up to it and skipped it in Canggu, grab a paddle board or take a surfing lesson for some beach fun.
+Hard Rock is centrally located in the heart of Kuta beach.
+Kuta beach is another worthwhile destination.
+Stroll the streets and check out the many local shops around you.
+Don’t forget to walk along the beach – great for surfers and much cleaner than Canggu.
+If you are up to it, grab a paddle board or take a surfing lesson for some beach fun.

-Days needed: at least 2, 3 is recommended
+Days needed: at least 2, 3 is better

 This famous tourist destination offers much for the traveler.
 The streets are very walkable and for Bali, the traffic is very manageable.

-The shopkeepers are far less aggressive here than in Kuta so this is a great place to get some souvenir shopping done.
+The shopkeepers in Ubud are less agressive than in Kuta.
+This makes Ubud a great place to get some souvenir shopping done.

-In addition to being a pleasant place to spend a few days, Ubud offers some outstanding attractions that are absolute must visits.
+In addition to being a pleasant place to spend a few days, Ubud offers some outstanding attractions.

 The first attraction to visit in Ubud is the Monkey Forest, located right in town.
 This magical temple forest complex takes a few hours to walk through.

-It is home to hundreds of monkeys all of whom are docile and quite content to have their picture taken and are comfortable in close proximity to humans.
+Monkey forest is home to hundreds of monkeys.
+All of them are docile and content to have their picture taken.
+All the monkeys here are comfortable with close proximity to humans.

 Keep careful watch over your food because they are very fast!
-After the Monkey Forest make a stop to Ibu Susu, a hip restaurant in town (located right outside the forest) serving Balinese dishes with a modern twist.
+After the Monkey Forest make a stop to Ibu Susu.
+This hip Ubud hip ubud restaurant (located right outside the forest) serves Balinese dishes with a modern twist.

 The next day, hire a driver to take you on a trip to the rice fields.
-Although the rice fields have now become a tourist attraction, they are still working fields and many local residents make their living here.
+Although the rice fields have now become a tourist attraction, they are still working fields.
+Many local residents make a living here.

 For your next stop in Ubud, we suggest the Water Temple.
-There are many temples to visit in Bali but this one is special because of the Holy Water baths used for religious cleansing, visited by hundreds of thousands of pilgrims a year.
+Although there are many temples to visit in Bali, this one is special because.
+The Holy Water baths used for religious cleansing, visited by hundreds of thousands of pilgrims a year.

 The ritual is fascinating to watch and the temple is unusual but must-see stop on your trip.
-Don’t forget to stop by the Bali Swings for a great shot over the rice fields and an invigorating twist on a childhood favorite.
+Don’t forget to stop by the Bali Swings.
+Here you will get a great picture and an invigorating twist on a childhood favorite.